bhushan2755/Restaurant_Management_System/database/README.txt

-MYSQL database will be used for this project --Password is encrypted: Original is kushal@123
+import this databases using sql command or workbench this database content dammy data for our project